 With a capacity of 6000 seats spread through 3 horizontal sections with 44 rows, it is a massive building that is still well conserved.
 It is even used as a venue for cultural activities.
 The theatre was built on a hillside, turning north to keep the sun off the spectators.

 The Roman Theatre is located in the center of Amann and is easily reachable by car and public transport.
-In front of it, there are remains of the colonnades of the Roman Forum, and a huge public square (100×50 meters) that used to be one of the largest of the Roman empire.
+In front of it, there are remains of the colonnades of the Roman Forum and a vast public square (100×50 meters) that used to be one of the largest of the Roman empire.

 One of the best ways to know the roman Theatre and other landmarks in Amann is by doing a private tour like this.